Featured Post

 Just as the meaning of the second cup built off the first, this cup comes as a reminder that physical freedom for the Israelites would have meant nothing without having received the Torah on Mount Sinai.
 Otherwise nothing would have structured their lives and sense of belonging.
 This matzah that was eaten comes with a requirement of saying Bircat Hamazon, and so the third cup of wine is a reminder that all the benefits of freedom come with the responsibility of using that in a holy way.

-On Shabbat for instance people say Kiddush over wine and even say Bircat Hamazon over wine, but at the Seder everyone has a separate cup of wine, instead of just one for the leader.
+On Shabbat for instance people say Kiddush over wine and even say Bircat Hamazon over wine, but at the Passover Seder everyone has a separate cup of wine, instead of just one for the leader.

 btn